victorcarre6/victorcarre6/README.md

 ## Active Projects

 - [Biostimulants Database](https://github.com/victorcarre6/biostimulants-database)
 An open-source repository for biostimulants and active compounds from bio-sources.
 - [Photocompounds Database](https://github.com/victorcarre6/photocompounds-database)
 A comprehensive database for artificial photosynthesis molecules and photocatalytic systems, with a focus on biomass valorization.

 ## Future Projects

 - [ChemML](https://github.com/victorcarre6/chemml)
 A collection of machine learning tools for molecular discovery, property prediction, and high-throughput screening in chemistry.
 - [Photocompounds Properties Predictor](https://github.com/victorcarre6/photocompounds-properties-predictor)
-  A platform for predicting the efficiency and stability of new photocatalysts, using quantum chemical calculations and machine learning.
+A project aiming to predict the properties, stability, and efficiency of photocompounds, using a homemade dataset.
 - [Biostimulant Formulation Predictor](https://github.com/victorcarre6/biostimulant-formulation-predictor)
 An AI-powered tool for predicting optimal biostimulant formulations, integrating chemical, biological, and agronomic data for maximum efficacy.

 ---